Introduction To The Dark One

 Disbelief instantly wove its way through the van.

-None of the girls screamed when an unknown force started pushing the van backwards into a sudden rush of flooding roads.
-Terror reigned and helplessness sat at the right side.
+None of the girls screamed when an unknown force started pushing the van backward into a sudden rush of flooding roads.
+Terror reigned and helplessness sat on the right side.

 Their face said it all.
 They were already defeated.
 Remaining frozen in their seats.

 Logically, you know what real life scenarios give you, door locks should have been checked.
 The driver, perhaps, could have seen if she could drive forward.
 None of these things mattered in the dream.